Scroll to content

 Our local School of Sanctuary leader - Barbara - visited us on the 12th March to train our Faith Team and Teachers.

-On the Wednesday 19th March, our Faith Team will be going to St Chad's Sanctuary to find out about charity work and how we can become involved.
+On the Wednesday 19th March, our Faith Team visited St Chad's Sanctuary to find out about their charity work and how we can become involved.

-We will launch our School of Sanctuary work, on the 24th March, with a whole school assembly.
+We launched our School of Sanctuary work, on the 24th March, with a whole school assembly.
 Every class has been inspired to create orange heart displays 🧡.

 February 2025